ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 !!! tip

-    [`jq`](https://jqlang.github.io/jq/) can be used to format and colorize Elasticsearch REST API outputs
+    You can use [`jq`](https://jqlang.github.io/jq/) to format and colorize Elasticsearch REST API outputs.

 ### Solr